-PAS 128 is the result of a collaboration between industry experts, including the Chartered Institute of Civil Engineering Surveyors, HAHL, the Highways Agency and Transport for London.
+The PAS 128 specification is the result of a collaboration between industry experts, including the Chartered Institute of Civil Engineering Surveyors, HAHL, the Highways Agency and Transport for London.
 The aim is to develop a robust specification for underground utility detection, verification and location.

 The PAS 128 survey provides support to the client when conducting a specific survey type for increased accuracy and certainty, to enable them to plan effectively in all utility-based activities.
 Benefits include application to active, redundant or unknown utilities in both rural or urban areas, and utilities buried no deeper than three meters.

 The following survey definitions will be used under PAS 128:

 Level D – Desktop utility locating services

 - Identification of underground utilities via the collation and analysis of existing utility records

 - Both a stand-alone service and a pre-requisite for Levels C, B and A